Deathgibo/FlappyBirdClone_GL/README.md

 - STBI: this image loading library is used.
 Its already included in the Src/ThirdParty directory
 - GLEW (version 2.1.0): is used to load OpenGL functions.
 Is available on cross-platform
 - GLFW (version 3.3): is used for window handling, and event handling.
 Is available on cross-platform
 - irrKlang (version 1.6.0): Audio library.
-Is available on cross-platform *also need irrKlang.dll in running directory
+Is available on cross-platform.
+Requires irrKlang.dll in running directory

 - This game runs on x64 bit.
 All dependencies support x64.